 Closing the Sale Tip #2: Stop worrying about the word “no.”

-Most salespeople will do anything in their power to avoid the word “no.” We hate hearing it, but “no” is actually not a bad outcome in sales.
+Most salespeople will do anything in their power to avoid the word “no.” We hate hearing it.
+But when it comes to closing the sale, “no” is actually not a bad outcome in sales.

 What we really want to over is, “I need to think this over,” or “I’m just not sure if we can move forward at the moment but maybe down the road.”

 These wishy-washy answers are the worst.
 If you’re getting a hard “no,” then you can walk away and focus your time on prospects who are actually a fit—and you’ll increase your chances of closing the sale with one of them instead.

 When you stop worrying about the word “no,” a burden is lifted off of you.
 You’ll stop caring about the specific outcomes of your individual sales, and start focusing more on figuring out whether your prospects are a good fit for what you sell.

 Closing the Sale Tip #3: Take more risks with prospects.

 Salespeople are probably more risk-seeking than the rest of the general population.
 And yet, I find that they’re still pretty risk-averse.

 Here’s what I mean: Salespeople generally avoid taking risks with prospects.
 It’s like they’re walking on eggshells.
 But the most successful salespeople are good at closing the sale precisely because they’re willing to take risks with prospects.